sanjanamcs/Learning-GEN-AI/README.md

 Summaries of key concepts and techniques in Generative AI.
 ### Tutorials:
 Hands-on guides and implementations of foundational models and ideas.
+### Presentations:
+Slides and talks on Generative AI topics.
 ### Projects:
 Practical applications of Generative AI in real-world scenarios.
 ### Resources: